Rough-haired golden mole: Threats and conservation

 The distribution of this golden mole has probably contracted during historical times as a result of habitat alteration associated with mining, power generating plants, as well as urbanization and ecologically unsound agricultural practices in parts of its range.
 The greatest degradation of its preferred habitat has taken place in the Highveld grasslands of Mpumalanga and Gauteng, as a result of mining shallow coal deposits to fuel the numerous coal fired power stations in this region.
 Rehabilitation of these sites has largely been ineffective in Afrotherian Conservation Number 3(April 2005) restoring natural plant and animal communities.
-These power stations form the backbone of South Africa’s electricity network, so the magnitude of disturbance is likely to increase as human populations grow and the demand for power increases.
+These power stations form the backbone of South Africa's electricity network, so the magnitude of disturbance is likely to increase as human populations grow and the demand for power increases.

 Continual habitat destruction, alteration and human disturbances will result in the disappearance of the majority of sensitive or secretive species.
 Limited suitable grasslands and seasonal wetland areas remain in the Gauteng Province, especially in the Benoni area.
 It must be stressed however that the above-mentioned species are extremely difficult to observe and more intensive surveys are required in order to ascertain their current conservation status in the Gauteng Province.
 No evidence of any of the above-mentioned threatened mammals, although suitable habitat occurs for hedgehogs as well as Rough-haired Golden Moles (seasonally inundated grass and sedge zone).

 Reproduction

 Very little information is known about this aspect of their life history.
-Roberts (1951) recorded a female with two fetuses, but gave no date of recover of specimen.
+Roberts (1951) recorded a female with two fetuses but gave no date of recovery of specimen.